 Mammoet played a significant role in the world’s first floating wind farm the 30MW Hywind Scotland Pilot Park, situated at Buchan Deep, 25 kilometers off the east coast of Scotland.

 Mammoet undertook two scopes during the course of the project.
-Firstly, Mammoet performed the weighing, transportation and load-out of five spars, weighing 3,585t each and measuring 91m long x 14m wide, in Fene Shipyard in Ferrol, Spain.
+Firstly, Mammoet performed the weighing, transportation, and load-out of five spars, weighing 3,585t each and measuring 91m long x 14m wide, in Fene Shipyard in Ferrol, Spain.

 Mammoet began this operation by using jacks and weighing cells to carry out the weighing.
 For the transportation of the spars, four sets of trolleys connected to four hydraulic points were used.
-The spars were transported from the construction table, then either to the loading dock, or first to the intermediate storage area and then to the loading dock.
+The spars were transported from the construction table, then either to the loading dock or first to the intermediate storage area and then to the loading dock.

 Initial estimates showed that the customer would need a 1,350t crawler crane to lift the components.
 Based on its expertise, Mammoet came up with an approach that would only require a 1,100t crane, allowing it to do the job much more efficiently.
 Each of the 6 MW wind turbines had been shipped to Stord in nine separate components.
-At the yard, Mammoet assembled them using an LR 11000 crawler crane as main crane and 24 axle lines of SPMTs.
-When the assembly and outfitting was completed, a Crane Vessel transported the 1,150t assembled turbines to their floating foundations – the spars – now situated in the fjord.
+At the yard, Mammoet assembled them using an LR 11000 crawler crane as the main crane and 24 axle lines of SPMTs.
+When the assembly and outfitting were completed, a Crane Vessel transported the 1,150t assembled turbines to their floating foundations – the spars – now situated in the fjord.

 After the turbines were installed on the foundations and finally prepared, they were towed across the North Sea to their final destination , Scotland.
 The wind farm - which generates enough power to light up approximately 20,000 households – now stretches over about four square kilometers, at a water depth of 95-120m.